styvo51/testy/README-Deployment.md

 createdb imx
 alter role imxadmin with login
 ```
-If the database is on a separate server:
+If the database is on a separate server to the api server, you'll need to open a port in the firewall:
 ```
 ufw allow 5432
 ```